mhayashi1120/Gauche-net-twitter/README.md

 	explicitly provide a resources parameter with the specified resource families you work with.
 When using app-only auth, this method's response indicates the app-only auth rate limiting context.
-Read more about https://dev.twitter.com/docs/rate-limiting/1.1 REST API Rate Limiting in
+Read more about /rest/public/rate-limiting API Rate Limiting and
-	v1.1 and /docs/rate-limiting/1.1/limits review the limits .
+	/rest/public/rate-limiting review the limits .

 [Function] languages/json (https://api.twitter.com/1.1/help/languages.json)

-	Returns the list of languages supported by Twitter along with their ISO 639-1 code.
-The ISO 639-1 code is the two letter value to use if you include lang with any of your requests.
+	Returns the list of languages supported by Twitter along with the language code supported by Twitter.
+The language code may be formatted as ISO 639-1 alpha-2 ( en ), ISO 639-3 alpha-3 ( msa ), or ISO 639-1 alpha-2 combined with an ISO 3166-1 alpha-2 localization ( zh-tw ).

 [Function] configuration/json (https://api.twitter.com/1.1/help/configuration.json)